onepurp/YT-Archiver/README.md

-# YouTube-to-Mega Archival System (YTM-Archiver)
+# YouTube Archival System with Rclone (YT-Archiver)

 ## Overview
-YTM-Archiver is a robust, autonomous Python script that continuously archives all videos from a specified YouTube channel to a chosen Mega.nz folder.
+YT-Archiver is a robust, autonomous Python script that continuously archives all videos from a specified YouTube channel to your preferred cloud storage using Rclone.
 It is designed for long-term, unattended operation and can be set up as a background service on Linux, Windows, or macOS.

 ---

 ## Features
-- **Modular architecture** with separate components for YouTube, Mega.nz, and state management.
+- **Modular architecture** with separate components for YouTube, Rclone integration, and state management.
-- **Efficient state tracking** using a local SQLite database (no scanning of Mega folders).
+- **Efficient state tracking** using a local SQLite database (no scanning of remote folders).
 - **Configurable** via `config.ini` (no hardcoded credentials).
 - **Resilient**: Handles errors, retries with exponential backoff, and logs all actions.
 - **Efficient polling**: Fetches only recent videos after initial sync.